-Before we take a deep dive into the nitty-gritty of SEO, let’s take a few moments to emphasize why SEO is so important to businesses at this very moment in time.
+Before we take a deep dive into the SEO basics, let’s take a few moments to emphasize why SEO is so important to businesses at this very moment in time.

 For starters, consider that the first organic result in any Google search result has an average click-through rate (CTR) of 28.5 percent.
-That means that, out of the millions of search results that are produced, a user is going to click the first organic page more than one-quarter of the time.
+That means that, out of the millions of search results that are produced, user acquisition or customer acquisition is going to click the first organic page more than one-quarter of the time.

 Things get even more interesting when you consider that the second and third positions get 15.7 percent and 11 percent of clicks, respectively.
 And if you toss in an 8 percent CTR for result number four and a 7.2 percent CTR for result number five, that means the top five search results account for more than 7 in 10 clicks.

 If you’re not on page one?
 Well, good luck getting any organic search engine traffic.
 You might pick up some scraps here and there, but it won’t be enough to move the needle much.
 (Page two and beyond get less than 1 percent of all clicks.)

 Here are a couple of other interesting search-related nuggets:

 So whenever you’re tempted to think SEO doesn’t matter, please consider these data points.
 While it’s not easy to get ranked in one of the top search positions, it’s certainly possible.
 And by doing everything you can to enhance your SEO, you’ll dramatically improve your chances of driving traffic to your site.